A Real Space Description of Field Induced Melting in the Charge Ordered Manganites: II. the Disordered Case: Results

+We now show that the behavior of the thermal and magnetic melting scales for the CO state with $\lambda$ or ($r_A$) for both the clean and the disordered cases, as seen in Fig.\ref{f-1}, can be understood in a single framework.

+Fig.\ref{f-4} (a) shows the $h/t=0$, T$_{CO}$ dependence on $\lambda$ for $\Delta/t=0$ and $\Delta/t=0.07$.
+In the companion paper we have discussed that the CE-CO-I region, for J/t=0.12, is bounded by a metallic state at smaller $\lambda$ values.
+At large $\lambda$ the CE-CO-I stiffness weakens with increasing $\lambda$ as $t^4/E_{JT}^3$.
+The CE-CO-I state is most stable between these two limits, which explains the non monotonic dependence of T$_{CO}$ on $\lambda$ at zero disorder.
+Disorder piles on this weakness of the charge order at small $\lambda$ (due to the presence metastable FM-M) and at large $\lambda$ (due to weak CO stiffness) and suppresses the $T_{CO}$ scales at both ends as seen in Fig.\ref{f-4} (a).
+With the disorder induced shrinking of the $\lambda$ range where CE-CO-I can exists, we find that the peak of T$_{CO}$ too shifts to lower $\lambda$ values.

+From such data we construct the $\Delta-\lambda$ phase diagram, shown in Fig.\ref{f-4} (b).
+The $\Delta/t=0$ charge ordered region occurs for $\lambda\geq1.4$ which is the CE-CO-I / FM-M phase boundary in the clean problem\cite{clean-long}.
+Disorder pushes this to higher $\lambda$.
+We denote the low $\lambda$ region without charge order as CD-1.
+On the large $\lambda$ side, the CO stiffness gets progressively weak with $\lambda$ making it susceptible to disorder.
+Thus at any finite disorder there is a critical $\lambda$, dictated by the competition of the pinning effects of disorder and the CO stiffness, beyond which the CO state is destroyed in favor of a disordered polaronic insulator, CD-2.
+This critical $\lambda$ decreases with increasing disorder.
+Thus with increasing disorder, the CO region bounded by CD-1 and CD-2, shrinks forming the profile seen in (b).

+Thus at any finite disorder cross section of the phase diagram, the $T_{CO}$ is non monotonic in $\lambda$, with the overall magnitude getting suppressed and the peak shifted to lower $\lambda$ compared to the clean case.
+This is seen in the four panels in Fig.\ref{f-8}, where the $T_{CO}$ are shown in green circles for $\Delta/t=(0, 0.06, 0.1, 0.12)$.
+Also shown in Fig.\ref{f-8} are the $h^{+}_{c}$ and $h^{-}_{c}$.
+With increasing disorder the CO state weakens as seen in the suppression on $T_{CO}$ scales in panels (b)-(d).
+The $h^{\pm}_{c}$ as a function of $\lambda$ follow the behavior of $T_{CO}$ in these cases.
+The suppression is largest for $\Delta/t=0.12$.
+For the $\Delta/t=0$ case the magnetic field converts the CE-CO-I state into a FM-CO-I for $\lambda\geq 1.65$ so the CO melting field diverge.

-Here we look at the detailed behaviour of the thermal and magnetic melting scales for the CO state with $\lambda$ and disorder.
-Since it would also help making comparison with experiments, we restate the broad experimental results.
-While for the systems with $\sigma_A \sim 10^{-3}A^2$ (e.g. the Ca family), the magnetic melting scales increase with decreasing $r_A$, for systems with $\sigma_A \sim 10^{-2}A^2$ (e.g. the Sr family), the melting scales initially increases with decreasing $r_A$ and then are strongly suppressed and eventually go to zero with further decrease in $r_A$.
-These are shown in Fig.1(a) and 1.(b).
+In the experiments, for the systems with small disorder, $\sim 10^{-3}A^2$ (e.g. the Ca family), the magnetic melting scales increase with decreasing $r_A$, for systems with moderate disorder, $ \sim 10^{-2}A^2$, (e.g. the Sr family), the melting scales initially increase with decreasing $r_A$ and then are strongly suppressed and eventually go to zero with further decrease in $r_A$.